John Maitland, 1st Lord Maitland of Thirlestane: Maitland and Anne of Denmark

+Maitland at first preferred that James VI marry Catherine of Bourbon.
+In June 1589, Edinburgh merchants protested against the possibility of James VI marrying Catherine, making "unreverent speeches" about her.
+They saw economic advantages arising from a Danish marriage.
+A Danish princess would bring James a larger dowry, as Navarre was now impoverished by war with the Catholic league.
+James was anxious to avoid taking sides in the French conflict.
+According to an English observer, Thomas Fowler, Peter Young and William Stewart told James that Catherine was "old and crooked".
+James was persuaded and Maitland agreed.

-He was one of those who accompanied James VI on his matrimonial voyage to Norway and Denmark.
-Maitland was involved in financing and accounting for this journey.
-According to an English observer, Thomas Fowler, he paid for fitting out of one ship of 126 tons and half the cost of another.
+Maitland accompanied James VI on his voyage to Norway and Denmark, and was involved in financing and accounting for this journey.
+According to Thomas Fowler, Maitland paid for fitting out of one ship of 126 tons and half the cost of another.
 Lavish provisions and banqueting stuff betrayed the king's secret intention to sail to meet Anne of Denmark.
 Accounts of Maitland's expenses include the preparation of a ship, the James Royall of Ayr, hired from Robert Jameson, which was equipped with cannon by John Chisholm, painted, and supplied with new banners and red taffeta was stitched on the sails.
 Carpenters made new storage spaces for the food mentioned by Fowler.
 There were barrels of English beer and wine from the cellars at Holyrood Palace.
 A boatman James Lun spent eight days loading the ship and then put the king and his company aboard.

 In Oslo, on 27 November, some of the ladies in waiting to Anne of Denmark asked him to join with Jens Nilssøn, Bishop of Oslo to intercede with James VI for the pardon of David Cunningham of Robertland.
 He had been welcomed at the Danish court after fleeing Scotland in the aftermath of the murder of the Earl of Eglinton in 1586.
 Maitland and the Danish ladies in waiting had an audience with the king in the Old Bishop's Palace and the laird of Robertland was pardoned.

 On 15 December, James VI asked him to give the Danish counsellor Steno Brahe, brother of the astronomer Tycho Brahe, and the young king's lieutenant "Apill Gudlingstarre" or Axel Gyldenstierne gifts of silver plate from his cupboard, and Maitland was to keep the rest.
 The silver had been a gift to James VI from Queen Elizabeth, supplied by the London goldsmith Richard Martin.
 James VI ordered Maitland to give jewels to Christian IV and his mother Sophie of Mecklenburg and other royals.
 These gifts included four great table diamonds and two great rubies set in gold rings which the master of the royal wardrobe William Keith of Delny had brought to Denmark.